 Where is John’s witness inviting you to move one step closer to Jesus?

-What moment from John’s life resonates with you right now—the zeal that needs guiding, the closeness at the table, the steadfastness at the cross, or the worship on a hard island?
+Which part of John’s life speaks to you right now—the zeal that needs guiding, the closeness at the table, the steadfastness at the cross, or the worship on a hard island?

 If one scene from John’s story stayed with you, carry it into the week.
 Read a short passage from John’s Gospel each morning, whisper a brief prayer of nearness, and choose one small act of love for someone specific.
 May the Lord steady your steps and warm your heart as you walk closely with Jesus.